AnalyzePlatypus/AudioFilenameAnnouncer/readme.md

 UNDER DEVELOPMENT - ALPHA

 Remember the iPod Shuffle (RIP)?

-`AudioFilenameAnnouncer` is a Ruby script that reads the filename aloud at the start of an mp3 file.
+This script prepends audio files with a spoken announcement of their filename for hand-free use.
+Great for listening on digital recorders, primitive mp3 players, and displayless devices.

 ## Usage